numixproject/numix-folders/readme.md

 # Folders
 This program provides and installs [alternate folders](https://github.com/numixproject/numix-folders/blob/master/readme.md#styles) for use with our [base icon theme](https://github.com/numixproject/numix-icon-theme).
+To use the script simply download this repo, move into the repos directory and then run the script.
 All work here is licensed under the GNU GPLv3+

-## Install
-To use the script simply download this repo, move into the repos directory and then run the script.

 ## Styles
 | Style | Preview  | Description |